-Storage heaters are individual heaters which do not rely on a main boiler or expensive pipework and plumbing.
+- Storage heaters are individual heaters which do not rely on a main boiler or expensive pipework and plumbing.
 Consequently storage heaters are cheaper to install than gas or oil central heating systems.

-Electric storage heaters can be installed in almost any home with an electricity supply and are an ideal heating solution when renovating an old property without a gas supply.
+- Electric storage heaters can be installed in almost any home with an electricity supply and are an ideal heating solution when renovating an old property without a gas supply.

-Storage heaters are very reliable, last a long time and compared to gas central heating systems require virtually no servicing or maintenance.
+- Storage heaters are very reliable, last a long time and compared to gas central heating systems require virtually no servicing or maintenance.

-Additional storage heaters can be installed quite easily if you decide to build an extension to your home and it is relatively easy to replace individual storage with newer, more energy efficient versions.
+- Additional storage heaters can be installed quite easily if you decide to build an extension to your home and it is relatively easy to replace individual storage heaters with newer, more energy efficient versions.

 Disadvantages of Storage Heaters

-Electric storage heaters are more expensive to run than central heating systems because even cheaper night time electricity costs more than gas.
+- Electric storage heaters are more expensive to run than central heating systems because even cheaper night time electricity costs more than gas.

-Storage heaters can only release heat which was stored during the previous night so if it was switched off or heat storage levels set too low, there will be insufficient heat to use the following day.
+- Storage heaters can only release heat which was stored during the previous night so if it was switched off or heat storage levels are set too low, there will be insufficient heat to use the following day.

-Although modern storage heaters are more controllable than older versions, they do not offer the same flexibility as gas central heating systems in providing instant heat.
+- Although modern storage heaters are more controllable than older versions, they do not offer the same flexibility as gas central heating systems in providing instant heat.

-By their very nature storage heaters only heat your home; you will need a separate system to provide hot water.
+- By their very nature storage heaters only heat your home; you will need a separate system to provide hot water.